turingschool/backend-curriculum-site/module1/portfolios.md

 Each student will deliver a 5 minute **slide presentation** in front of your instructors.
 Students might find it helpful to review their Project Reflection Journal to prepare to answer the following prompts.

 * All students will respond to the following prompt:
-  * How has feedback impacted your development in this module?
-  * How has feedback conversations with peers helped prepare you for your job/career?
+  * How has feedback impacted your development in this module and helped prepare you for your job/career?
   * Which project produced the most growth in you?
 Technically or Personally.
 Why?
   * What is something you've learned about yourself in receiving project feedback?
-  * What has been the most valuable piece of feedback you have received?
-  * What specific actions are you planning on taking after receiving the feedback from this inning?
+  * What is your answer to "Tell me about yourself"?

-* A student who **will repeat the current module** uses their presentation time to explore why they struggled, discuss the lessons learned, and lay out a plan for what will be different next time.
+* In addition to the above, a student who **will repeat the current module** uses their presentation time to explore why they struggled, discuss the lessons learned, and lay out a plan for what will be different next time.
-* A student who is **repeating unsuccessfully** and will leave the program is excused from the presentation and can use the entire portfolio time for feedback and discussion.
-* A student who **passes the module** will present the following:
-  * How does your past experience link to your work at Turing and in the eventual career?
-  * Why are you motivated to become a software developer?

 #### The presentation should not be a series of slides that directly answers each of these questions with bullet points, but instead should: